If you have a complaint, please take time to tell us about it. If we are doing something wrong or badly, it is important to us that we improve

 The Chief Executive will then reply to you within one month, giving his final decision.

-If your complaint was about fundraising, you have two months to refer your complaint to the Fundraising Standards Board.
-This is stage three of our formal procedure.
+If your complaint is about fundraising, you have eight weeks to refer your complaint to the Fundraising Regulator.

 If you remain unhappy after these steps have been taken, you can refer your complaint to the Charity Commission.
 This organisation regulates charities in England.
 You will need to give them our charity registration number, which is 234343.